Unreal C++ speedrun

 Windows is the primary (arguably only) platform fully supported for development.
 Linux and macOS do not have Epic’s full attention for the Editor, but support is better for them as target platforms for shipped games.

 There are two practical choices for an IDE, Visual Studio and JetBrains Rider.
 As of writing, Rider on Windows requires you to have a license for Visual Studio according to JetBrains (which may be Community if you’re eligible).
 For the other two platforms, you’re left with only Rider.
+Visual Studio Code is an entirely different product, which is widely considered broken for Unreal development.
+CLion, despite being the C++ IDE in the IntelliJ world, does not support Unreal.

 The decision between Visual Studio and Rider mostly boils down to price and GUI preference.
 If your computer has 16 GB of RAM or less, you might also want to consider that VS generally uses less RAM than Rider.

-VS Community can’t be beaten on its zero price, and essentially all of Rider’s features are available as a VS add-in in the form of ReSharper for slightly cheaper.
-If you’re not eligible for Community, having a VS license needs to be factored into Rider’s price on Windows.
+If you want to pay, essentially all of Rider’s features are available as a VS add-in in the form of ReSharper for slightly cheaper.

-There’s also a discounted ReSharper+Rider bundle.
-Some people like using both at the same time, generally preferring Rider for editing code and VS for debugging in this case.
+Some people like using both at the same time, generally preferring Rider for

 Although JetBrains is heavily pushing for subscriptions, perpetual licenses are still available in a hybrid scheme.